fannheyward/coc-pyright/README.md

 - [Fixing coc-pyright and anaconda import errors](https://hanspinckaers.com/fixing-coc-pyright-and-anaconda-import-errors)

+## My Workflow with Pyright

+1. create venv in project: `python3 -m venv .venv`
+2. `source .venv/bin/activate`
+3. install modules with pip and work with Pyright
+4. `deactivate`

 ## Supporting

 If this extension is helpful to you, please support me via Patreon or PayPal: